IOC, Japan agree to postpone Tokyo 2020 Olympic and Paralympic Games

 The Paralympic Games will also be postponed until 2021.

-On March 4, Bach claimed that postponing or canceling the Games had "not been mentioned" after a meeting of the IOC Executive Board, but the situation has accelerated rapidly and led to today's historic decision.
+On March 4, Bach claimed that postponing or canceling the Games had "not been mentioned," after a meeting of the IOC Executive Board, but the situation has accelerated rapidly and led to Tuesday’s historic decision.

-"The leaders agreed that the Olympic Games in Tokyo could stand as a beacon of hope to the world during these troubled times and that the Olympic flame could become the light at the end of the tunnel in which the world finds itself at present," an IOC statement reads.
+"The leaders agreed that the Olympic Games in Tokyo could stand as a beacon of hope to the world during these troubled times and that the Olympic flame could become the light at the end of the tunnel in which the world finds itself at present," the statement said.

 "Therefore, it was agreed that the Olympic flame will stay in Japan.